 Am I Better Suited for an Alternate Procedure?

 LASIK may be the most popular refractive surgery, but it is hardly the only option.
 Though a corneal flap poses minor risks for complications, people with active lifestyles (particularly those who engage in contact sports) may prefer PRK.
-Patients who have severe farsightedness or are older than the average LASIK patient may find they benefit more from clear lens extraction.
+Patients who have severe farsightedness or are older than the average LASIK patient may find they benefit more from clear lens exchange.
 A good surgeon will provide you with all options and make a professional recommendation based on your personal circumstances.

 Meet the Schwartz Laser Eye Center Team